-For example, suppose that data internal to an app is encrypted with a key generated using fingerprint authentication features, but that the fingerprint data stored within the terminal is subsequently deleted by the user.
+For example, suppose that data internal to an app is encrypted with a key generated using biometric authentication features, but that the iometric data stored within the terminal is subsequently deleted by the user.
 Then the key used to encrypt the data is not available for use, nor is it possible to copy the data.
-If the data cannot be recovered by some means other than fingerprint-authentication functionality, there is substantial risk that the data will be made useless.
+If the data cannot be recovered by some means other than biometric-authentication functionality, there is substantial risk that the data will be made useless.

-Moreover, the deletion of fingerprint information is not the only scenario in which keys created using fingerprint authentication functions can become unusable.
-In Nexus5X, if fingerprint authentication features are used to create a key and this key is then newly registered as an addition to the fingerprint information, keys created earlier have been observed to become unusable.26 In addition, one cannot exclude the possibility that a key which would ordinarily allow correct use may become unusable due to erroneous identification by a fingerprint sensor.
+Moreover, the deletion of biometric information is not the only scenario in which keys created using biometric authentication functions can become unusable.
+In Nexus5X, if biometric authentication features are used to create a key and this key is then newly registered as an addition to the biometric information, keys created earlier have been observed to become unusable.

-5.7.2.3 Notify users that fingerprint registration will be required to create a key.
+5.7.2.3 Notify users that biometric information registration will be required to create a key.
 (Recommended)

-In order to create a key using fingerprint authentication, it is necessary that a user's fingerprints be registered on the terminal.
-When designing apps to guide users to the Settings menu to encourage fingerprint registration, developers must keep in mind that fingerprints represent important personal data, and it is desirable to explain to users why it is necessary or convenient for the app to use fingerprint information.
+In order to create a key using biometric authentication, it is necessary that a user's biometrics be registered on the terminal.
+When designing apps to guide users to the Settings menu to encourage biometric registration, developers must keep in mind that biometrics represent important personal data, and it is desirable to explain to users why it is necessary or convenient for the app to use biometric information.